As Temps Plunge, Protect Your Home's Water Pipes

 - Never try to thaw a frozen pipe with an open flame.

 Madison Water Utility cares for the city’s 9,009 fire hydrants.
-Do your part to keep this critical part of our water system ready in case of a fire by clearing snow from the hydrants near your home.
+If a hydrant is lost or buried in snow, firefighters can lose valuable time trying to locate it when they first arrive at a fire.
+Please help keep this critical part of our water system ready in case of a fire by clearing snow from the hydrants near your home.